Who were they?

-Seeing their artistic skill.
+Seeing their artistic skills.

 Many examples of Mesopotamian artefacts exist in worldwide museum collections, such was the importance, output and recognition.